 Richard Carolan: rcarolan@NDNU.edu

 Amy Backos: abackos@NDNU.edu

 Doris Arrington: darrington@NDNU.edu

 Arnell Etherington: aetherington@NDNU.edu

 Jennifer Harrison: jharrison@ndnu.edu

-Jo Wallace: jwallace@NDNU.edu

 Doctoral Faculty Narratives

 The primary core faculty members for the doctoral art therapy program are full-time in the Department of Art Therapy Psychology.
 Part-time faculty who are nationally recognized in the field of art therapy will also co-teach or teach sections of courses in which they have noted expertise.